-In addition, CMS published a final ACA rule in June 2018 that modified some aspects of the ACA, including changes that provide flexibility to States in defining the categories of the essential health benefits required under the ACA, enhance the role of States regarding the certification of qualified health plans (QHPs), provide States with additional flexibility in the operation and establishment of the Marketplace, and more.
+In addition, CMS published a final ACA rule in June 2018 that modified some aspects of the ACA, including changes that provide flexibility to States in defining the categories of the essential health benefits required under the ACA, enhance the role of States regarding certification requirements for qualified health plans (QHPs), and provide States with additional flexibility in the operation and establishment of the Marketplace, and more. .
 To view the final rule go to: https://www.federalregister.gov/documents/2018/04/17/2018-07355/patient-protection-and-affordable-care-act-hhs-notice-of-benefit-and-payment-parameters-for-2019.

 WHO ADMINISTERS THE PROGRAM

 Responsibility for implementing the ACA provisions, administering new and revised programs, and overseeing ACA funding rests with the U.S. Department of Health and Human Services (HHS).